 On the basis of fundamentals, one should be overweight position in local Industrials and Financials that have not seen the growth of the consumer sectors.
-Industrials should, of course, also benefit from a weaker Rand and any further depreciation as we expect to occur in the medium term.
-Basic Materials should also benefit from a weaker Rand and should offer some buying opportunities although as a sector we do not foresee it showing any significant recovery in the medium term.
+Basic Materials should offer some buying opportunities although as a sector we do not foresee it showing any significant recovery in the medium term.
+With the prospect of declining interest rates, property should also offer fair returns in the medium term.

 We believe an assertive balanced portfolio with an overweight in equities and property and underweight bonds and cash should be appropriate under current circumstances.
-A high foreign equity exposure to the US, Japan and particularly Eurozone countries where markets experienced a dramatic decline as the result of negative investor sentiment, is our call for the next year.
+A high foreign equity exposure to the US, and particularly Eurozone countries where markets experienced a dramatic decline as the result of negative investor sentiment, is our call for the next year.